finarioapp/api/documentation/endpoints/InvestmentsIndex.md

 ####categories[]=Asset Replacement
-have the investment category "Asset Replacement" (include the brackets) additional investment categories can be added to find those matching investments as well
+have the investment category "Asset Replacement" (include the brackets) additional investment categories can be added to find those matching investments as well add another query variable like this "categories[]=Capacity Expansion"

 ####size_range=greater_than,$1M
 more than $1MM in spends (yes that is a comma) only 'greater than' ranges defined in Approval Routes are valid